darororo/aba-invoice-ocr/README.md

 - Make sure you have tesseract installed on your pc. https://tesseract-ocr.github.io

-- Open the project in your terminal and install the python dependencies. `pip install -r requirements.txt`.
+- Open the project in your terminal and install the python dependencies

+  by running `pip install -r requirements.txt`.
 Using a virtual environment is recommended.

 ## Run the script